mashooquecs/backend_coding_challenge/README.md

 # Challenge 3
 Create a migration files to create the below structure, use the fields that you consider necessary for each tables

+# Challenge 4
+app/AppHumanResources/GroupByOwnersService.php

+The groupByOwners method takes an associative array as input, where the keys represent the file names and the values represent the corresponding owners.
+It then processes the array and groups the files by their owners.

+The test case demonstrates the usage of the groupByOwnersService by providing an example array and printing the resulting grouped files.